The Inward Investment and International Taxation Review: Denmark

 i CFC rule of the ATAD I

 A Bill on the transposition of the CFC rules contained in Article 7 and Article 8 of the ATAD I is still pending.
 It is scheduled to be proposed at the end of 2020 and is expected be in line with the Bill proposed in 2019, by which means the current scope of Danish CFC rules will expand significantly, not only by lowering the threshold of the tainted income, or CFC income, required to constitute a CFC from half to one-third of all income, but also by widening the scope of the definition of tainted income, in accordance with Article 7(2)(a)(ii), to cover 'other income generated from intellectual property'.
-Conversely, the asset test of determining CFC status is set to be abolished, as no such test is included in the ATAD I, wherefore the test becomes incompatible swith EU law.
+Conversely, the asset test of determining CFC status is set to be abolished, as no such test is included in the ATAD I, wherefore the test becomes incompatible with EU law.

 The main concern for taxpayers, stakeholders and lawmakers is the exact implication of the widened scope of IP income to cover other income from intangibles; a concept known in US tax law as income from embedded intangibles.
-As of the public consultation, the introduction of the Bill before Parliament, and the first reading of the Bill, no conclusive measures have been taken to mitigate the uncertainty this expansion of Danish tax jurisdiction related to CFC entities will incur.
+As of the public consultation, the introduction of the Bill before Parliament and the first reading of the Bill, no conclusive measures have been taken to mitigate the uncertainty that this expansion of Danish tax jurisdiction related to CFC entities will incur.

 This uncertainty is furthered by the lack of a substance requirement in the Bill, which would essentially mean that foreign subsidiaries of Danish entities, even though engaged in significant economic activities in the market jurisdiction, could become liable to Danish CFC taxation, as no concrete mechanisms for computing this other income from IP has been proposed, other than the use of the OECD Transfer Pricing Guidelines.
 It remains unclear whether a foreign entity of a Danish entity, having in place a compliant arm's-length transfer pricing policy, could still be targeted using the transfer pricing guidelines to impose Danish tax on these arm's-length residual profit allocations.